-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climaterelated issues.

-Position of individual(s) Please explain Chief Our President and CEO is the member of Hilton's Board of Directors with responsibility for climate-related issues and decisions.
-Hilton's Executive Executive Vice President, Corporate Affairs oversees the Corporate Responsibility department, which is responsible for the company's sustainability strategy, Officer including Hilton's strategy for addressing climate change.
+Position of individual(s) Please explain Chief Executive Our President and CEO is the member of Hilton's Board of Directors with responsibility for climate-related issues and decisions.
+Hilton's Executive Vice President, Corporate Affairs oversees the Corporate Responsibility department, which is responsible for the company's sustainability strategy.
+Officer including Hilton's strategy for addressing climate change.
 The EVP of Corporate Affairs reports directly to Hilton's President and CEO, who is the (CEO) only company executive on Hilton's Board of Directors.
 Our Board receives periodic updates from our CEO and our EVP, Corporate Affairs on the Company's corporate responsibility strategy and initiatives.
+These reports outline Hilton's progress towards our Travel with Purpose 2030 Goals (including our science-based targets).